ShebMichel/qgis-loopplugin/README.md

 If the plugin is availaible in QGIS plugin tabs launch it by clicking the Loop icon, in case, it is not available, select then Loop Processor from the plugin menu/installed

-A usage example can be seen below:*
+A usage example of the automated results after the geology layer is loaded:*

 <p align="center">
 <img src="https://github.com/ShebMichel/qgis-animated_gif/blob/main/launch_simulation.gif"/>